LF-digitala-kanaler/LFDS/content/patterns/template-patterns/index.md

 ---
 template: CategoryOverview
-previewImage: /img/alert.svg
+previewImage: /img/templates.png
-description: här kommer en text
+description: "Here you see our templates for all the webbased channels. "
 title: Template Patterns
-intro: här kommer oxå
+intro: "Here you see our templates for all the webbased channels. "
 background: bg-white
 ---